Girlfriend, Girlfriend: Characters

 Naoya is Saki's childhood friend.
 He confessed to her every month until she accepted, but also agrees to take Nagisa as a girlfriend as well as he found her to be cute, even though he initially did not like her in a romantic way.
 He is an only child; as such, he hopes to have a girlfriend who has siblings.
-While he loves Saki and Nagisa, he shows no romantic feelings for Shino and Rika at all, but reluctantly accepts Shino as his third girlfriend for Saki's sake, even though he does not want to.
+Shino becomes his third girlfriend after Saki agrees to let Naoya date her as well.
 Rika on the other hand is given a challenge to win over Naoya before a deadline, or else she will have to stop trying.
+Rika finally becomes his fourth girlfriend when she agrees to join his harem.